 We have a policy of heathy lunches in the school and hope the children and parents are mindful of this when preparing lunches for school days.

 The children all look wonderful in their school uniform.
 We would like to commend you for your support of the uniform and trust that this will continue throughout the year.

 The school Facebook page is used to keep parents informed of activities within the school.
 As part of our Acceptable Usage Policy (available on the website) you are required to refrain from naming children or their parents in comments you might add to school postings.
 School staff will monitor this and remove all tags naming people.

 There are no school planning day closures for this term to allow the children to settle back into school life.
 There may be closures in the next term to facilitate teacher training in the new curriculum.

 As the Budget looms we would like to draw your attention to the issue of class size.
 Class size in Ireland is the largest in the European Union.
 We have 5 children more in each class on average.
 If you get the opportunity to speak to any politicians, we would ask that you highlight this issue.
 We want a commitment from government that over the course of a number of years, the class size could be brought down to the EU average of 20 children to 1 teacher.
 Thank you for your support with this.

-We hope that all connected with the Scoil Eanna community will have a healthy and happy school year.
-We look forward to meeting many of you at the various events over the course of the year.
+We hope that all connected with the Scoil Éanna community will have a healthy and happy school year.
+This school year is very different from other school years but we aim to make it as normal and fun filled as possible for all pupils.
+We have worked very hard over the summer to make our school Covid-19 compliant and as a result a safe environment for pupils and staff.
 We know that with continued partnership and commitment the work of the school in the community will go from strength to strength – ni neart go cur ie chéile!